17zuoye/etl_utils/README.markdown

 2. Exist a way to fetch total count of this `iteratable_object`.

 #### 2.2. `uprint`
-Python's default `print` function can deal with basic string or unicode, but not the Chinese string in nested dict or list.
+Python's default `print` function can only deal with basic `unicode`, but not the Chinese `unicode` in nested dict or list.
 So let's transfer this functionality to `uprint`.

+But remember that `string` type must convert into `unicode` type, or the output will be garbled.

 Example:
 ```markdown